13Mai13/aibymai/content/about/index.md

 # 🚀 Beyond Tech

 When not coding, I explore open-source projects and am currently learning to surf 🏄‍♀️!
+I've also been working in my pijamas since 2020 😆

 Let's explore AI together!